maxio-com/stoplight-platform-api-docs/portal/content/introduction/overview.md

 ### Testing Guide

-Maxio Advanced Billing has compiled a [testing guide](https://maxio-chargify.zendesk.com/hc/en-us/articles/23420740348429-Getting-Started-as-a-User) that covers a list of important factors to consider while in the testing phase.
-Here's a high-level overiew of what's covered in our testing guide:

-Steps to make your first Maxio Advanced Billing API call:

-1. Sign-up for a sandbox account.
-2. Setup authentication credentials.
-3. Configure credentials on preferred Developer Tool (i.e Postman, Insomnia, Developer Portal)
-4. Submit your API request and Try It Out
-5. Verify results through response

-We strongly suggest exploring the developer portal and API guide, as well as the entire set of application-based documentation to aid in your discovery of the product.

 ### Engage Support

 We always enjoy (and appreciate) hearing about larger integrations ahead of time.
 If you’re planning on importing a large amount of data into Maxio via our API, we suggest sending a “heads up” to “support@chargify.com” and/or "support@maxio.com" so we can coordinate with you to ensure your import process goes smoothly.